 Feed Your Head

 The actual gameplay in Down the Rabbit Hole is a mix of exploration and puzzle-solving.
 The puzzles aren’t particularly challenging, and this might indicate that the game has a younger audience in mind.
 Some invitations you find by solving puzzles, and some you find in various combination-locked chests.
-Some are strewn about randomly within the scenery and must be nudged by the player before they land where Alice can pick them up.
-More annoyingly, however, some invitations can only be retrieved by rummaging through the landscape with your hands until you destroy some rocks, for instance, and then finding an invitation underneath them.
+Some are strewn about randomly within the scenery and must be nudged by the player before they land where the girl can pick them up.
+More annoyingly, however, some invitations can only be retrieved by rummaging through the landscape with your hands until you destroy some rocks, for instance, and then find an invitation underneath them.
 These, I found annoying since their discovery didn’t involve any logic as much as it did me flailing my hands randomly within some locations.
 Sure, it fits with the premise of the game, but it felt unfair, as though they were there merely to prolong the game’s playtime.

 You Just Had Some Kind of Mushroom